benmvp/slides/2023/connecttech/divops.md

 NOTES:

 - The first framework war
-  - Focused on making it easier to create browser interactivity
+  - It focused on making it easier to create browser interactivity
   - They were all "MVC" (Model, View, Controller) frameworks
   - Adapted from the backend frameworks
 - ✋🏾 How many of these 10 can you name?
-  - AngularJS, EmberJS, BackboneJS, ExtJS, KnockoutJS
+  - **AngularJS, EmberJS, BackboneJS, ExtJS, KnockoutJS**
-  - PolymerJS, MeteorJS, Bootstrap, Foundation, jQuery
+  - **PolymerJS, MeteorJS, Bootstrap, Foundation, jQuery**
 - There was no npm or Github
   - These were available my downloading zip files with minified JS
-  - Link to it as a `<script>` in the HTML
+  - Then link to it as a `<script>` in the HTML
+  - Unfathomable now

 /////
 <!-- .slide: data-background="url(../../img/divops/modern-home.jpg) no-repeat center" data-background-size="cover" -->